YouTube shooter's family reacts as police search homes, gun range

 “The officers responding to the scene were exceptional.
 They entered our building to protect the lives of our employees,” the statement continued.
 “There were numerous acts of heroism both from the first responders, particularly the San Bruno PD, and from employees.
 Some employees went back to the building with officers to give them access to our spaces.
 Others remained to tend to the wounded or to give officers directions and provide details about the shooter that proved critical.”

-Fox News’ Tyler Speicher and The Associated Press contributed to this report.
+Fox News’ Tyler Speicher, Katherine Lam and The Associated Press contributed to this report.